Publishing

 - Choosing the right publishing method for different use cases.

-- Quarto Pub and GitHub Pages
+- Posit Connect Cloud and GitHub Pages

-- Step-by-step Quarto Pub deployment workflow.
+- Step-by-step Posit Connect Cloud deployment workflow.

 - Three methods for GitHub Pages: docs folder, quarto publish, and GitHub Actions.